Sure, sheets and towels are important, but tech stuff is probably one of the highest priorities for your college packing list.

 There are so many great digital options for streaming entertainment services that your physical packing list for this category is pretty small.
 Here are a few services and a couple devices to check out.

 Sorry, Netflix doesn’t offer a student discount, but you should be able to login to a family account from school.
 Grab that password before you leave.

 Amazon Prime Student Account

 Get free shipping and access to lots of free options on Amazon’s streaming service by signing up for Prime.
-Students get a 6-month free trial and can then continue their subscription for less than $5 a month.
+Students get a six-month free trial and can continue their subscription for less than $5 a month.

 Spotify Student Account w/ Hulu and Showtime

 Students can enjoy unlimited music streaming with Spotify Premium for $4.99/month, a 50% discount from the normal price.
 Even better, student accounts come with free access to Hulu and SHOWTIME.

 Sign up for a six-month trial to see how you like it.

 Great audio really can come in tiny packages.
 Amp up the sound from your smartphone or tablet with an external speaker.
 Get one with a wireless Bluetooth connection so you can still use your phone or tablet while you're blasting your tunes.